e-carlsson/iterated-learning-color-naming/README.md

 # Neural Iterated Learning and Color Naming

-This is the code used to produce the results in LINK.
+Code used from the experiments in https://arxiv.org/pdf/2305.10154.pdf.

 If you find this code useful, please consider citing: